14HAK/toy-world-client/README.md

 #### commit6: shop product data show by filtering mean need a data and get all of a related data.,

-#### commit7: shop product card ratings work use npm react ratings.,
+#### commit7: shop product card ratings work use npm react ratings.

+#### commit8: GET SINGLE DATA from mongodb using deferent product id and show data in Details product page